PLN-team/pln-team.github.io/_posts/2024-07-26-pln-stateofther.md

 description: some works around PLN discussed in the StateOftheR group
 tags: formatting toc sidebar
 categories: posts
+featured: true
 giscus_comments: true
 related_posts: false
 toc:
   sidebar: left
 ---

-This post refers to posts on the [StateOftheR website]() about `PLNmodels`.
+This post refers to posts on the [StateOftheR website](https://stateofther.netlify.app/) about `PLNmodels`.
 Be caution, some posts are written in French.

 ## HappyR workshops